 This guide discusses everything you need to know about how business loans work.
 From there, you can determine which one may be right for your company.

-A business loan is a way for small business owners to get the cash they need to grow their businesses.
+is a way for small business owners to get the cash they need to grow their businesses.

 There are many reasons for seeking a business loan.
 Someone who has just started building their company may need working capital for office expenses, staffing, payroll, inventory, equipment, or other items while they build positive cash flow.